Password Manager Review: NordPass

 Cloud / SaaS

-NordPass is easy to recognize as part of the 'Nord' family, sharing a lot of the same characteristics which made NordVPN so successful.
-The password manager is well-designed, easy to use, and smoothly integrated into any browser.
-Data importing worked flawlessly, surpassing all other password managers we reviewed.
-In a phrase, our experience with NordPass was hassle-free.
+NordPass is easy to recognize as part of the 'Nord' family, sharing many of the same characteristics which made NordVPN so successful.
+The password manager is well-designed, easy to use, and quickly integrated into any browser.
+Data importing worked without issue, making the process of switching from another service particularly convenient.

 Frequently Asked Questions